On today’s date in 1809, Nova Scotian fisherman and pirate Edward Jordan was hanged for piracy in Halifax.

 Jordan was a Black Irishman originally from County Carlow, Ireland, where he was involved in the events that paved the way for the Irish rebellion of 1798, according to historian Alison Atkin.

 “During the rebellion he was captured, tried, and sentenced to death; he managed to escape, only to be caught again.
-Turning informer, Jordan received a King’s Pardon and married, but was forced to flee Ireland when his past contacts discovered his betrayal,” writes Atkin, who’s on staff with the Department of Archeology at the University of Sheffield.
+Turning informer, Jordan received a King’s Pardon and married, but was forced to flee Ireland when his past contacts discovered his betrayal,” writes Atkin, who works with the Department of Archeology at the University of Sheffield.

 “He and his wife Margaret landed in New York in 1803, moved to Montréal, Quebec, and finally to Gaspé, Newfoundland where he settled as a fisherman with the help of a creditor.
 The heart of Jordan’s livelihood, as a fisherman, was his schooner Three Sisters, named for his three young daughters at the time.
 However, distressed by consistent bad luck, Jordan fell into debt with his creditor and sought help from Halifax merchants J. & J.”